sheldonhull/sheldonhull.hugo/content/notes/development/tooling/aqua.md

 ## Aqua Overview

-A cli version manager for the discriminating cli connoisseur, this tool is great to install binaries both at global level and project level.
+A CLI version manager for the discriminating CLI connoisseur, this tool is great to install binaries both at a global level and a project level.
 If you are using `asdf`, I highly recommend this as an alternative, with the caveat of it not managing python, ruby, or other runtimes.
-It's focused on cli development tools, and providing a global or project level version configuration that automatically installs on demand.
+It's focused on CLI development tools, and providing a global or project-level version configuration that automatically installs on demand.

-Aqua runs as a proxy for the invoked cli's, which means it [automatically handles installing the called tool](https://aquaproj.github.io/docs/tutorial/lazy-install) if it's missing on demand, further cutting down initial setup time.
+Aqua runs as a proxy for the invoked CLIs, which means it [automatically handles installing the called tool](https://aquaproj.github.io/docs/tutorial/lazy-install) if it's missing, on demand, further cutting down initial setup time.

-You can even use in [docker images](https://aquaproj.github.io/docs/guides/build-container-image) or CI and have a single version pinned file helping the local and CI tools be similar.
+You can even use it in [docker images](https://aquaproj.github.io/docs/guides/build-container-image) or CI and have a single version pinned file helping the local and CI tools be similar.

 It's more secure than `asdf` by [default](https://aquaproj.github.io/docs/reference/restriction/#aqua-doesnt-support-running-any-external-commands-to-install-tools).